Atlantic Sun Conference Men's Basketball Coach of the Year

-The ASUN Conference Men's Basketball Coach of the Year award is given to the men's basketball head coach in the ASUN Conference voted as the best by the league's head coaches.
+The Atlantic Sun Conference Men's Basketball Coach of the Year award is given to the men's basketball head coach in the Atlantic Sun Conference voted as the best by the league's head coaches.
 It was first awarded at the end of the 1978–79 season, the first season of existence of what was then known as the Trans America Athletic Conference (TAAC).
 However, the conference did not establish a full regular-season schedule until 1979–80.

 There has been one tie for the award, in 2019–20, while 11 coaches have received two or more awards.
 The program with the most awards (five) and most individual honorees (three), Mercer, left the ASUN in 2014.
 North Florida has the most awards among current members with three, while the only current member with more than one individual recipient is Lipscomb with two.